-The Charter School conducts its administrative and school activities from a facility owned by Blue Learning under a lease agreement between the Charter School and Blue Learning that began in October 2019 and expires in September 2024.
-The agreement required monthly payments of \$5,500 through the end of the lease term.
-In addition, the lease required monthly payments of \$1,400 for operating expenses and \$5,100 for reimbursement of improvement costs of \$306,000.
-The Charter School has the option to terminate the lease at any time, provided at least thirty days written notice is given to Blue Learning of such intent.
-Upon early termination, the Charter School will be required to reimburse Blue Learning for any unamortized amount of tenant improvement costs.
+Another facility was under a lease agreement between the Charter School and RES that began in February 2020 with no termination date.
+On October 31, 2020, the lease was terminated by RES for a new lease agreement between the Charter School and RES that began in November 2020 with no termination date.
+The agreement requires monthly payments of \$36,000 through October 2022, with payments increasing to \$47,000 beginning November 2022.
+The Charter School has the option to terminate the lease at any time, provided at least thirty days written notice is given to RES of such intent.
+Upon early termination, the Charter School will be required to reimburse RES for any unamortized amount of tenant improvement cost, if any have been paid for by the landlord.